Nathan Antunes: Junior Karting

-In 2001, Antunes made his first appearance in National Championships Junior National Light and placed 7th in the Junior Clubman NSW Championship.
-In 2002 he placed 5th in the Junior ICA Australian Championship, 4th in the Junior Piston Port NSW Championship (Junior ICA) and 4th in the Junior Clubman NSW Championship improving on his 7th place the year before.
+In 2001, Antunes made his first appearance in National Championships Junior National Light and placed seventh in the Junior Clubman NSW Championship.
+In 2002, he placed fifth in the Junior ICA Australian Championship, fourth in the Junior Piston Port NSW Championship (Junior ICA) and fourth in the Junior Clubman NSW Championship improving on his seventh place the year before.

-In 2003, Antunes placed 5th in the ICA Australian Championship and competed in the Formula 100 Light Australian Championships aged 14.
-Unfortunately an accident in the semi-final of Clubman Light did not allow him to complete the season.
+In 2003, Antunes placed fifth in the ICA Australian Championship and competed in the Formula 100 Light Australian Championships at the age of 14.
+Unfortunately, an accident in the semi-final of Clubman Light did not allow him to complete the season.

 Formula Ford

 Antunes began in Formula Ford after missing the first race of the season due to age licence restrictions.
-He placed 5th in the NSW Championship in 2004.
+He placed fifth in the NSW Championship in 2004.
 He competed in one race in his home state of New South Wales at Oran Park Raceway.

 Formula BMW

 In 2005, Antunes moved to Europe to pursue his career and competed in the Formula BMW UK Championship.
-Antunes drove for Motaworld Racing finishing 7th in the championship and in the top 5 teams.
-The season included one win, 3 third placings and 3 pole positions.
+Antunes drove for Motaworld Racing, finishing seventh in the championship and in the top-five teams.
+The season included one win, three third placings and three pole positions.

 Antunes also raced at the Formula BMW World Championship in Bahrain for Motaworld Racing.
-He finished 5th – the highest finish for Motaworld racing to date – up from 18th place in qualifying.
+He finished fifth – the highest finish for Motaworld racing to date – up from 18th place in qualifying.